Confuzu/CivitAI_scanner/README.md

 export CIVITAI_API_TOKEN=your_token_here
 ```

 If the variable is not set, you will be prompted to enter it at startup (input is hidden).
-The token is sent via `Authorization: Bearer` header — never appended to URLs.
+The token is sent via `Authorization: Bearer` header — never appended to URLs. </ b>

 Example
 This is the first line of the CSV with the user psoft of what you will find in username_output.csv.